-The 6-Gb/s SAS LCC supports, controls, and monitors the DAE, and is the primary interconnect management element (Figure 31 on page 47).
+The 6-Gb/s SAS LCC supports, controls, and monitors the DAE, and is the primary interconnect management element.
 Each LCC includes connectors for input and output to downstream devices.

 As described previously, the LCCs in a DAE connects to the DPE and other DAEs with 6-Gb/s SAS cables.
 The cables connect the LCCs in a system in a daisy-chain topology.